Private cloud deployment

 - Centered message: "No pools found"

-- Instructional text: "Create your first pool to deploy MCP servers to your private infrastructure"
+- Instructional text: "Create your first pool to deploy MCP servers"

-- Large "Add New Pool" button with a plus icon (+), prominently displayed in the center
+- An "Add Pool" button with a plus icon in the centre, mirrored by another in the top-right of the page

 -